Best Braided Fishing Line for Bass and Inshore 2026: Power Pro vs Sufix 832 vs Daiwa J-Braid

 Daiwa J-Braid Expedition X8E: the new flagship that earned its price

 Daiwa updated the J-Braid family in 2025.
 The Expedition X8E sits above the J-Braid Grand x8 in Daiwa's lineup, with a tighter weave and a proprietary coating that costs more but casts smoother.
-The Expedition uses Daiwa's proprietary coated IZANAS PE construction, and in side-by-side casting on a 7-foot medium spinning rod, the J-Braid leaves the spool with the least pucker of any line here.
+The Expedition uses Daiwa's proprietary coated IZANAS PE construction, built for a clean release, and reviewers consistently rank it the slickest-casting of the three on a spinning reel.

 The hand is the giveaway.
 Run J-Braid Expedition between your thumb and forefinger and it feels almost like nylon.
 Soft.
 Supple.
 There is no scratchiness.
 That translates to fewer wind knots on spinning reels and noticeably less rod-tip slap on long casts.